blackat/slides/slides-list/sl-angular-compiler-deep/md-files/03-compilation-model.md

 ## Template checking

-- Compiler knows the component is an instance of what is in the library.
+- Compiler knows the component is an *instance* of what is in the library.

-app template uses component from library
+- Template uses component from library.

 ```html
 <awesome-comp [value]="a value">